ottotsuma/Melvor-Classes-Species/README.md

 ![Settings](images/settings.png)

-## Standard Scaling Shout Bonuses (can be set in settings, not exclusive to standard gamemode)
+## Standard Scaling You Bonuses (can be set in settings, not exclusive to standard gamemode)

-The bonuses each shout provides is as follows:
+The bonuses each you provides is as follows:

 Guitar: Unlocked at skill level 1
 * Mastery Level 1: +5% Chance for Bird Nests to drop in Woodcutting